meteor/meteor/content/collections.md

 To write data back to the server, you use a *method*, the subject of the "methods and forms" article.

-### Local Collections
+### Local collections

 There is a third way to use a collection in Meteor.
 On the client or server, if you create a collection but pass `null` instead of a name:

 ```js
 SelectedTodos = new Mongo.Collection(null);
 ```
 You create what's known as a *local collection*.
 This is a Minimongo collection that has no database connection (ordinarly a named collection would either be directly connected to the database on the server, or via a subscription on the client).

 A local collection is simply a convienent way to use the full power of the Minimongo library for in-memory storage.
 For instance, you might use it instead of a simple array if you'll need to execute sophisticated queries over your set of data.
 Or you may want to take advatange of its *reactivity* on the client to drive some UI in a way that feels natural in Meteor.

-## Defining Collections with a Schema
+## Defining a schema

 Although MongoDB is a schema-less database, which allows maximum flexibility in data structuring, it is generally good practice to use a schema to constrain the contents of your collection to conform to a known format.
 If you don't, then you tend to end up needing to write defensive code to check and confirm the structure of your data as it *comes out* of the database, instead of when it *goes into* the database.
 As in most things, you tend to *read things more often than you write them*, and so it's usually easier, and less buggy to use a schema when writing.